jamonholmgren/qub/README.md

   footer.html
   header.html
   head.html
-app.bas
 README.md
 ```

-### app.bas
+### qub/server.bas

 This is the Qub web server.
-You can modify it if you want to change the port or add more functionality.

-However, if you don't modify it, you can periodically update it by running `qub update`.
+You can periodically update it by running `qub update`.
 Note this will blow away any modifications you've made, so be careful!

 Qub's web server was originally based on [Yacy](https://github.com/smokingwheels/Yacy_front_end) by SmokingWheels, but has been heavily modified since.
 It comes with a number of features: